sitebay/docs/articles/guides/quick-answers/sitebay/how-to-compress-wordpress-site-to-zip/index.md

 ---
 slug: how-to-compress-wordpress-site-to-zip
 author:
-  name: Site Bay
+  name: SiteBay
   email: support@sitebay.org
-description: 'This quickstart tutorial shows you how to migrate from your current host to Site Bay.'
+description: 'This quickstart tutorial shows you how to migrate from your current host to SiteBay.'
 keywords: ["migration", "wordpress"]
-tags: ["my site bay","migrate"]
+tags: ["my SiteBay","migrate"]
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 modified: 2024-04-20
 modified_by:
-  name: Site Bay
+  name: SiteBay
 published: 2024-04-20
 image: migrate-wordpress.png
 title: How to Migrate your WordPress site
-h1_title: Migrating to Site Bay
+h1_title: Migrating to SiteBay
 ---

 aliases: ['/quick-answers/platform/how-to-compress-wordpress-site-to-zip']
 Zipping your site's wp-content folder

-Alright, so you wanna move your WordPress site to Site Bay?
+Alright, so you wanna move your WordPress site to SiteBay?
 Cool.
 First thing's first, we gotta zip that site up.
 You might think it's all techy and complicated, but nah, it's easy.
 Let's break it down.

 Step 1: Back It Up